dervalp/cosyJS/README.md

   }
 ```

-As you can see, the page is defined by a name (not really used), a route (the URL in your adress bar), the layout (he needs to use) and a list of components.
+As you can see, the page is defined by a name (title of the Page), a route (the URL in your adress bar), the layout (he needs to use) and a list of components.
 Each component needs to have the name of the placeholder you want to insert itself and a data object.
 This data will be used by the component.

 ##Put it all together